mathigon/textbooks/content/shapes/content.md

     // DIAGRAM: Radius and diameter

+---

+> id: radii-diameters
+> goals: radii-diameters-drawn

 Draw 3 radii (this is the plural for radius!) and 3 diameters on the circle below:

-    // INTERACTIVE-03: Drawing radii and diameters
+    figure: x-geopad(width=400 height=400)
+      svg

+---

 Now, let’s identify parts of a circle in the objects below: